enasequence/read_docs/general-guide/programmatic.md

 ### Submission XML: cancel objects

-Pre-publication private objects can be cancelled by all submitters.
+Pre-publication private objects (with the exception of assemblies) can be cancelled by all submitters.

 To cancel objects, you must use the `CANCEL` action in the submission XML.